Your state’s best independent family-friendly restaurant

 Alabama: The Gulf, Orange Beach

 What better place to take the family than the beach?
 The Gulf, an outdoor hangout with food and drink served from salvaged shipping containers, is the type of place that groups of friends flock to, and it’s also the perfect spot to grab some seafood or street-food favorites with the whole clan.
-The fun, relaxed atmosphere – and the fact that kids can play on a model submarine, splash in the water and run around on the soft, white sand while the adults relax on the picnic benches – means everyone will be happy.
+The fun, relaxed atmosphere – and the fact that kids can play on a model submarine, splash in the water, and run around on the soft, white sand while the adults relax on the picnic benches – means everyone will be happy.

 Alaska: Seven Glaciers, Anchorage

-Arizona: Cocina Madrigal, Phoenix
+Arizona: Pita Jungle, Phoenix

 Arkansas: The Purple Cow Restaurant, Little Rock